 The Detention Center will continue to operate, and be the main point of contact for any questions and communications related the CJS department.
 Staff is encouraging families to communicate via telephone.
 Residents have routine temperature checks.
 We are adjusting staff rotations and shifts as our needs change.
 We will continue to have an Administrator on-call and available should problems arise.

 The District Attorneys Office is temporarily closed to the public.
 The office continues to review cases, charge in-custody cases, and proceed with the specific hearings identified in Kansas Supreme Court Order 2020-PR-16.
 During this temporary closure citizens can continue to reach the DA’s by emailing firstname.lastname@example.org, and can access a vast amount of information on our website www.dgcoda.org.

-The Court Trustee is not open to the public with an exception: On Monday, Wednesday and Friday from 8 a.m. to 5 p.m., those who want to make an in person cash or check payment on court-ordered support will be allowed access to the office.
-Although the office is otherwise closed to the public the Court Trustee and staff remain on duty and will continue to closely monitor support and restitution payments.
-District Court staff can be contacted at 785-832-5315.
+The Court Trustee Office is open to the public on Mondays, Wednesdays and Fridays from 9 a.m. to 3 p.m. for those who want to make an in-person cash or check payment on court-ordered support.
+Court Trustee staff can be contacted at 785-832-5315.

 Douglas County Emergency Management is serving as the Planning Section Chief for Unified Command and Manager of the Douglas County Emergency Operations Center (EOC) which includes 10 active Emergency Support Functions and two working groups.
 Staff are working remotely as possible to limit exposure and have implemented security protocols inside the EOC.